Order of precedence in the Republic of Ireland: Local government

 Some county councils and city councils state that the council's mayor or cathaoirleach, if attending a function within the county or city in an official capacity, is expected to take precedence over everyone except the President of Ireland if present.
 The medieval characterisation of a mayor as "first citizen" is still found.
 Thus, for example, the Lord Mayor of Dublin has precedence over the Taoiseach within the city of Dublin.

 Prior to the Local Government Reform Act 2014, the mayor or cathaoirleach of a borough or town council took precedence within the town over the mayor or cathaoirleach of the council of the county within which the town was located.
-As the level below county councils, the 2014 act replaced town councils with municipal district councils, whose mayor or cathaoirleach does not take precedence over the county mayor.
-The 2014 act also merged Waterford County Council and Waterford City Council into Waterford City and County Council.
-The Mayor of Waterford, now head of a municipal district council rather than a city council, complained at being outranked by the Cathaoirleach and Leas-Cathaoirleach of the merged city-and-county council.
+The 2014 Act abolished borough and town councils, as well as the city councils of Limerick and Waterford.
+It created municipal district councils; these are sub-units of the county councils (or city and county council in the case of Limerick and Waterford), whose mayor or cathaoirleach does not take precedence over the county mayor.
+The Mayor of Waterford, now head of a metropolitan district council rather than a city council, complained at being outranked by the Cathaoirleach and Leas-Cathaoirleach of the merged city-and-county council.
 A similar change affected the Mayor of Limerick within the new Limerick City and County Council.

 In multiple-seat local electoral areas for urban councils, the first councillor elected formerly held the symbolic title alderman, until the distinction was abolished by the Local Government Act 2001.
 Aldermen were ranked by seniority of first election to the council.